chrisroberts/krakow/README.md

 ### Why is it forcing something called an "unready state"?

 Because forcing starvation is mean.
+We don't want to be mean, so we'll ensure we are consuming from all registered connections.

 ### I just want to connect to a producer, not a lookup service